EmersonElectricCo/fsf/README.md

 ###If we alert on a signature, how will we know?###

 This decision is left up to you since there are many ways to do this.
-* Write a module to email your team if the alert flag is set
-* Aggregate and index the scan.log data to a utility like Splunk and define a rule within that
+One suggestion might be to aggregate and index the scan.log data using something like [Splunk](http://www.splunk.com/) or with an [ELK Stack](http://brewhouse.io/blog/2014/11/04/big-data-with-elk-stack.html).
+You can then build your alerting into the capability.

 ###Is there a way I can take action on a specific rule hit from within the FSF?
 Like print out metadata for certain file types?###